 I was appointed Research Associate at Newcastle University in January 2017.
-Here, I develop research on the internationalisation of higher education and cross-cultural communication matters, as well as research with an interdisciplinary scope.
+Here, I develop research on internationalisation at home and internationalisation of the curriculum.

-My main responsibilities are to develop applied research on an Erasmus+ Strategic Partnerships Project 'Approaches and Tools for Internationalisation at Home', coordinated by Professor Sue Robson.
-Additionally, I work on a Bristish Council capacity-building programme for higher education focused on internationalising the curriculum.
-This programme is a partnership between Newcastle University and Pontifícia Universidade Católica do Rio Grande Sul (PUCRS), and is coordinated by Professor Sue Robson.
+My main responsibilities are to develop applied research on an Erasmus Strategic Partnerships Project 'Approaches and Tools for Internationalisation at Home', coordinated by Professor Sue Robson.
+Additionally, I work on a British Council capacity-building programme for higher education focused on internationalising the curriculum.
+This programme is a partnership between Newcastle University and Pontifícia Universidade Católica do Rio Grande Sul (PUCRS), in Brazil, and is coordinated by Professor Sue Robson.

 Between February and June 2017, I have also been responsible for developing a mapping literature review on a research proposal about intergenerational communication, coordinated by Professor James Law and Dr Tony Young.

 After graduating with a 5-year undergraduate degree in Portuguese and English from the University of Aveiro, in Portugal, I worked for 2 years as a Research Assistant on a meta-analysis research project in Language Education and provided research assistance on other research projects in Language Education and teacher training.
 In 2010, I went on to study for a PhD in Education, with a specialisation in Evaluation, at the University of Aveiro.
 More recently, in 2015, I served on a team of research associates for the quantitative data analysis of a cross-cultural project measuring the intercultural effectiveness of exchange programmes from a US-based study abroad organisation.